 see his Battle Report

-He had risen through the ranks to be First Sergeant of Battery A, 2nd U.S. Artillery before the War.
-He was Captain of Battery G as it mustered into Federal service in September 1861.
-He was reported an "extreme and severe disciplinarian".
+At age 32, he enrolled and mustered on 21 October 1861 in Elmira, NY as Captain of Battery G, First New York Light Artillery.
+He was reported an "extreme and severe disciplinarian."
 In the "spring of 1862 every man in the Battery except one signed a petition asking that he be removed due to his 'harsh and unjust treatment' of the men under his command.
-A private conversation between Captain Frank and his Corps commander, Major General Sumner, seems to have fixed the problem as the men had no more complaints of Captain FrankĖs behavior from that time forward."
+A private conversation between Captain Frank and his Corps commander, Major General Sumner, seems to have fixed the problem as the men had no more complaints of Captain Frank's behavior from that time forward."

-He continued in command of the battery at Fredericksburg (December 1862).
-He was discharged from the service 4 April 1863.
+He continued in command of the battery at Fredericksburg, VA in December 1862 and was discharged for disability on 4 April 1863.

 1 Phisterer, Frederick, New York in the War of the Rebellion, 6 volumes, Albany: J. B. Lyon Company, 1909-12, Vol. 2, pg.
 1216 [AotW citation 1043]